-The DNA extraction protocol standardised for one plant species will surely not work for the other plant species.
+The DNA extraction protocol standardized for one plant species will surely not work for the other plant species.

 Still, the use of CTAB is a clever decision always.
 CTAB extraction buffer is recommended for any type of plant sample, however, modifications are always required.

-For more specialised and sensitive reactions such as microarray and DNA sequencing, you can use the ready to use kit which gives you good results but not 100% surely.
+For more specialized and sensitive reactions such as microarray and DNA sequencing, you can use the ready to use kit which gives you good results but not 100% surely.